hurbeana/parco_anki/README.md

 - [ ] Distributed Memory Systems (dismem)
 - [ ] MPI (mpi)

-I will have created a git issue for each of these where we can discuss per slide issue etc. Also feel free to report additional issues you find.
+I have created a git issue for each of these where we can discuss per slide issues etc. Also feel free to report additional issues you find.

 ## Flashcards